Day 23: Kharkhorin to Ulaanbaatar

 We spent the vast majority of the day driving.
 It was uncomfortable and not particularly exciting since it was pretty much all the scenery we’d seen already.
 We also saw a roadkill cow and horse which was pretty sad.
 About 1/3 of the way through the trip we made a stop by some sand dunes which were nice to see.
 We all walked around for a little while and then Dave took a short camel ride.
 It didn’t interest any of the rest of us.

 Around 1pm we stopped by a roadside restaurant to get lunch.
 Tugi ordered for us and again I ended up without a vegan meal.
 I hid my frustration, but I was pretty annoyed since it’s happened multiple times now.
 I don’t know if it was the fault of the restaurant or if he didn’t explain things clearly enough, but in any case, I ended up having to wait for a new meal to come.
 The food itself was okay but very oily.

 Once we finished eating we continue the long drive to Ulaanbaatar.
 Traffic getting into the city was awful and it felt like it was taking forever.
 We asked Tugi if we might be able to reschedule our cultural show and big dinner out until tomorrow which fortunately was doable.
 There was some confusion then about dinner tonight and what the rest of tomorrow would look like for us all.
 It appeared there was some kind of big disconnect between what Tugi knew about the trip schedule and what was organized and paid for in advance with the company.
 This lead to some conflict and dispute about how to go forward with the evening and next day.

-Eventually we figured it out and made a plan to get picked up tomorrow at 11:30am.
+Eventually, we figured it out and made a plan to get picked up tomorrow at 11:30am.
 We then all went to our rooms to rest for a bit before taking a walk to the state department store and a few other nearby shops.
-Here I was able get the key chain for my co-worker and the others were able to pick out a few souvenirs.
+Here I was able to get the key chain for my co-worker and the others picked out a few souvenirs.